wang-q/genomes/Fungi.md

 * 'Genbank'
     * GB5 - genome_rep: 'Full'

-If a refseq assembly is available, the corresponding genbank one is not downloaded
+If a refseq assembly is available, the corresponding genbank one is not listed

 ```shell
 cd ~/data/Fungi/summary